aosabook/500lines/flow-shop/chapter.md

     print "\nSolving..."
 ```

 As this is a local search solver, we simply continue to try and improve solutions as long as the time limit has not been reached.
-We further provide output indicating the progress of the solver and keep track of the number of iterations we have computed:
+We provide output indicating the progress of the solver and keep track of the number of iterations we have computed:

 ```python
     while time.time() < time_limit: